 We run SRC with a lot of participation, but it is not a democracy in the political sense of the word.
 A political democracy derives its authority from the consent of the governed.
 A company derives its authority from the consent of the marketplace.
 The people who work for a company may think it’s just terrific, but they’ll have to work somewhere else if the company doesn’t make money or runs out of cash.
 So the market tells us what a lot of our decisions have to be.
 Often the trick is to recognize what it’s saying.

-Nevertheless, there are more possibilities for democracy in business than people realize.
+Nevertheless, there are more possibilities for democracy in business than people realize, even beyond employee ownership.
 Instead, they allow themselves to be manipulated.
 I mean, people who own stock in public companies have power they never use.
 Why they don’t use it, I have no idea.
 There is a tremendous gap between the power they have and what they do.
 Why do so few shareholders exercise that power?

 There has never been a really important decision in this company that hasn’t been by acclamation, if not unanimous.
 Every major decision is talked through in advance.
 People are asked to contribute, to say whatever they think.
 Do we want to bring everyone in as shareholders?
 Do we want to grow?
 Do we want to decentralize?
 When we began thinking about decentralization, we talked to everybody in the company.
 I have folders of notes from the meetings we held.
 First I went to the supervisors.
 Then we went to the entire workforce to find out what they wanted.
 We took their wants to the management team, and we tried to figure out how we could afford them.
 Out of all those discussions came the plan to decentralize.